jane777-pixel/nightdogs/mastodon-bot/README.md

 ## Deployment Options

-### Option 1: VPS/Server
+### Option 1: VPS/Server (Continuous)

-Run the bot on a VPS or server:
+Run the bot on a VPS or server for continuous monitoring:

 ```bash
 # Install PM2 for process management